What’s in This Article

 - Wear loose clothing around your abdomen

-These measures can help reduce gas build-up, lessen abdominal pressure, and improve digestion.
-Additionally, regular monitoring of gestational health can help identify any underlying issues that may contribute to discomfort during pregnancy.
+These steps can reduce gas buildup, ease abdominal pressure, and support digestion.
+Regular monitoring of gestational health can also help your care team spot issues that may add to discomfort during pregnancy.

-Slow, mindful eating also lowers the chance of swallowing extra air, which can trigger burping.
-Staying hydrated supports smoother digestion, while looser clothing may help your abdomen feel less compressed.
+Slow, mindful eating lowers the chance of swallowing extra air.
+Staying hydrated supports smoother digestion, while loose clothing can help your abdomen feel less compressed.

 If burping remains severe, painful, or comes with other symptoms, speak with your healthcare provider for further evaluation.